coleman0914/coleman0914.github.io/_posts/2025-12-12-capstone-project.md

 Arduino IDE (software tool)

-Laser cutter settings were adjusted for cardboard thickness to ensure clean cuts without burning.
+Laser cutter settings were adjusted for cardboard settings( vector cut because I was only cutting- no engraving) to ensure clean cuts without burning.

-files included:
+files included- the part of the file that represents my cardboard prototype is the circular base and the four long legs on the right side of the screen.

 <div class="project-assets">
 	<h3>TC cardboard SVG</h3>